British Airways resumes flights to Pakistan after 11 years

 State-run Pakistan Television says Aviation Minister Ghulam Sarwar and other officials greeted passengers on their arrival at the airport.
 Thomas Drew, Britain’s top diplomat in Pakistan, was also present.

 British Airways suspended its operations shortly after the Sept.
-20, 2008, bombing devastated the Marriott in Islamabad, killing at least 54 people and wounding 270.
+20, 2008, terrorist bombing devastated the Marriott Hotel in Islamabad, killing at least 54 people and wounding 270.